 - Note: Only users who have linked their Twitch accounts can trigger this flow.

-- Under Actions, click Add, and then select Send a custom chat message.
+- Under Actions, click Add, then select Send a custom chat message.

-- Set any chat channel in your server that you want your custom message to be sent to, and then customize the content of the message.
+- Choose the chat channel you want to send your custom message to, and then customize the content of the message.
 In the message field, type $ to access your Templating options.

-- Decide if you want the user to receive a notification or if you want the message to be sent privately.
+- Decide if you want the user to receive a notification or if you want the message to send privately.

 - This example will include $TriggeringUser and $TriggeringStreamLink:Link.
-This means that your message will include the user's name who triggered this flow and a link to the stream that triggered it.
+Your message will include the user's name who triggered this flow and a link to the stream that triggered it.
 Click Next, and then Save your bot flow.

-Important: the bot must be added to the channel's permissions that you want it to post to.
+Important: the bot must be added to the destination channel's permissions

 And you're all set!
-Now, anyone with the @Streamers role who starts a stream will automatically post a link to their stream on your server.
+Anyone with the @Streamers role who starts a stream will automatically post a link to their stream on your server.